tapjs/tapjs/docs/parallel/index.md

 independent way.
 They can't depend on being run in a given order, which means it's a bad idea to have them share pretty much _any_ state at all.

-Experiment with where in your test suite it makes sense to throw a little bit of parallelism.